AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Clear All Persons**

-**MSS**
+**Use case: Remove a person from a hackathon team**

-1. User requests to clear all entries.
+1. User requests to list teams
-2. Mate removes all persons from storage.
-3. Mate shows confirmation.
+2. Mate shows a list of teams
+3. User requests to remove a specific person from a specific team
+4. Mate removes the person from the team and indicates that the person is interested in joining a team for the hackathon

     Use case ends.

 **Extensions**

-* 1a.
-User cancels the operation.
-    * 1a1.
-Mate aborts clearing.
+* 2a.
+The list is empty.

   Use case ends.

-**Use case: Create a Team from Selected Contacts**

-**MSS**

-1. Student requests to create a new team.
-2. Mate requests for members to be added.
-3. Student searches and selects multiple classmates by name or skill.
-4. Mate confirms the selected members.
-5. Student confirms creation of the team.
-6. Mate creates the team and stores it.

-    Use case ends.

-**Extensions**

 * 3a.
-No classmates match the search.
+The given team or person is invalid.

     * 3a1.
-Mate prompts to refine search or import new contacts.
-    * 3a2.
-Student retries.
+Mate shows an error message.

-      Use case resumes at step 5.
+      Use case resumes at step 2.

-* a.
-At any time, Student cancels the operation.
+* 3b.
+The person is not part of the team.

-    * a1.
-Mate requests cancellation confirmation.
+    * 3b1.
+Mate shows an error message.

+      Use case resumes at step 2.

+* 4a.
+The user wants to indicate that the person is not interested in joining a team for the hackathon.

+    * 4a1.
+User requests to indicate that the person is not interested in joining a team for the hackathon.
-    * a2.
-Student confirms cancellation.
+    * 4a2.
+Mate confirms the indication.

       Use case ends.